How to Spot an Untrustworthy “Medical Expert” Hired by an Insurance Company

 Justice for Some is Not Justice for All

 As Martin Luther King Jr. famously said, “Injustice anywhere is a threat to justice everywhere.”
 We should never tolerate false experts who prey upon the suffering of others.
 At Wettermark Keith, we are strong believers in justice.
-We believe, as trusted lawyers, it is our duty to maintain our commitment to justice and serving the people whose lives are before the court.
+We believe, as trusted medical malpractice lawyers, it is our duty to maintain our commitment to justice and serving the people whose lives are before the court.

 Call Wettermark Keith today.